UK cost-of-living crisis set to increase early deaths: study

 “Implemented public policy responses are not sufficient to protect health and prevent widening inequalities,” they added.

-UK inflation unexpectedly slowed in August to 6.7 percent from a high of 11.1 percent, b
+UK inflation unexpectedly slowed in August to 6.7 percent from a high of 11.1 percent, but remains the highest in the G7, fuelled by coronavirus lockdowns, Brexit and the war in Ukraine.